blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 This project has grown out of a personal desire to understand patents, and feeling overwhelmed by the amount of data that there is.
 The hope is to make patents less of a black blox, and more of an opportunity for myself and for others.
 {: .fs-6 .fw-300 }

-## Limitations
-Due to limited time, this presentation/final product for this bootcamp will only be a part of the overall project.
-Prepare and organize your workspace¶

 Follow the docs to install Tensorflow.
 [Tensorflow Docs](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/index.html)